 From the first program of 35 campers, we have grown to annually serving 3,000 youth locally through both outdoor school and summer camp programs.
 Last year we reached the milestone of 25,000 youth served.
 Camp SEA Lab is additionally supported by the Friends of Camp SEA Lab a 501 (c)3 nonprofit organization comprised of a board from the local community and collaborating institutions.

-Why should you choose Camp SEA Lab over other camps or outdoor school programs?
+Why should you choose Camp SEA Lab?

 We make science and learning exciting and fun